common name: blister beetles

 A few adults are nocturnal, but most are diurnal or show no distinct diel cycle.
 Since adults are gregarious and often highly colored, they tend to be conspicuous.
 However, except for first instar larvae (triungulins) frequenting flowers or clinging to adult bees, larval blister beetles are seldom seen.
 So far as known, all larvae are specialized predators.
 Larvae of most genera enter the nests of wild bees, where they consume both immature bees and the provisions of one or more cells.
 The larvae of some Meloinae, including most Epicauta spp., prey on the eggs of acridid grasshoppers.
 A few larvae evidently prey on the eggs of blister beetles (Selander 1981).
 Of the Florida species, Nemognatha punctulata LeConte (misidentified as Zonitis vittigera (LeConte)) has been found in a nest of a Megachile sp. in Cuba (Scaramuzza 1938) and several members of the genus Epicauta have been associated with the eggpods of Melanoplus spp.

-Fourteen of the Florida species are limited largely or entirely to the Atlantic and/or Gulf coasts of the U.S. Twelve species are more or less widely distributed in the central and/or eastern states.
+Fourteen of the Florida species are limited largely or entirely to the Atlantic and/or Gulf coasts of the United States.
+Twelve species are more or less widely distributed in the central and/or eastern states.
 Two species occur both in the southeastern U.S. and the West Indies.
 These two species belong to South and Central American groups and probably reached the continental U.S. from the islands.
-A third, weaker faunal link with the West Indies is represented by Pseudozonitis longicornis (Horn), whose group includes one West Indian species and two relictual species in east Texas (Enns 1956, Selander and Bouseman 1960).
+A third, weaker faunal link with the West Indies is represented by Pseudozonitis longicornis (Horn), which belongs to a group including one West Indian species and two relictual species in east Texas (Enns 1956, Selander and Bouseman 1960).
 No species is indigenous.

-Adults are rather soft-bodied, long-legged beetles with the head deflexed, fully exposed, and abruptly constricted behind to form an unusually narrow neck, the pronotum much narrower at the anterior end than the posterior and not carinate (keeled) laterally, the forecoxal cavities open behind, and (in all Florida species) each of the tarsal claws cleft into two blades.
+Adults are soft-bodied, long-legged beetles with the head deflexed, fully exposed, and abruptly constricted behind to form an unusually narrow neck, the pronotum is much narrower at the anterior end than the posterior and not carinate (keeled) laterally, the forecoxal cavities open behind, and (in all Florida species) each of the tarsal claws cleft into two blades.
 Body length generally ranges between 3/4 and 2 cm in the Florida species.
-Families with which blister beetles are likely to be confused are Oedemeridae (Arnett 2008) and Lagriidae.
+Blister beetles (Meloidae) are commonly confused with beetles in the family Oedemeridae (false blister beetles) (Arnett 2008) and the Tenebrionidae subfamily Lagriinae (long-jointed beetles).

 Figure 3.
 Nemognatha plazata Fabricius, first instar larva.